pantaluna/esp32-mjd-starter-kit/README.md

 ## What Is Next for me
-- Release extra components for Dust particle sensors, TFT Displays and RGB LED matrixes.
+- Release extra components for gas sensors, dust particle sensors, a 4-20mA Current Loop component, TFT Displays and RGB LED matrixes.

 - Release extra projects to demonstrate OTA Updates (upgrade the firmware remotely).